apache/directory-fortress-core/README-MULTITENANCY.md

  </addcontainer>
  ```

-2. Or simply use ldif to create a new object, of type organizational unit, beneath the suffix:
+2. Or simply use ldif format to create new tenant objects, and import using preferred ldap client:
  ```
  dn: ou=acme123, dc=example,dc=com
  ou: acme123